You could make big improvements to your direct mail response rate by following some of the tips in this article.

 Your direct mail marketing will no doubt integrate with your wider marketing campaign and again, this is another tactic to increase your direct mail response rate.

-By also targeting customers via social media, email marketing and TV etc. you stand a much higher chance at your message getting through.
+By also targeting customers via social media, email marketing, billboard advertising, radio, TV and other channels, you stand a much higher chance of your message getting through.
 In fact, a Neuro-Insight study carried out by Royal Mail MarketReach in 2018, revealed how mail boosts other channels.

 Consumers who saw mail first had 30% more dwell time on social media ads.